What are some safety tips for felling (cutting down a tree)?

 - Notify the proper authorities before felling near buildings, power lines, roads or railways.

-- Choose direction of fall according to the lean and shape of tree (e.g., more heavily branched on one side) and wind direction.
-Other factors that can affect the direction of the fall include the health of the tree (any signs of decay?), contact or entanglement of branches with other trees, slope of the land, and snow load.
+- Choose the direction of fall according to the lean and shape of the tree (e.g., more heavily branched on one side) and wind direction.
+Other factors that can affect the direction of the fall include the health of the tree (any signs of decay?), contact or entanglement of branches with other trees, the slope of the land, and snow load.

 - Check the condition of the tree to see if there are any branches that might fall on you while you are sawing.